hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

 Video: Release item
 {% endembed %}

-## Reject Sales Order Items
+## Reject Items

+The `Reject Items` feature within the HotWax Commerce platform serves as a crucial tool for managing orders efficiently and maintaining customer satisfaction.
+It allows users to reject specific items from sales orders, providing valid reasons such as stock unavailability, damages, mismatches, or inactive stores.
+By enabling users to address issues promptly and accurately, this feature contributes significantly to workflow efficiency and customer service quality.

-1. Select the line item and click the Reject function.
+1. Identify the item(s) you wish to reject and click on the corresponding line item.
-2. Select the reason using the radio button and Save.
-3. Confirm rejection.
+2. Look for the `Reject` function and click on it to initiate the rejection process.
+3. Choose the appropriate reason for rejection from the available options using radio buttons (e.g., Not in Stock, Damaged, Mismatch).
-4. Click the history function to view the changes.
+4. After selecting the rejection reason, save your changes to confirm the rejection.

+Check the order item history by clicking on the radio button

 {% embed url="https://youtu.be/3bT6-DgK5tY" %}
 Video: Reject sales order items